Eglinton station: History

 In 1973, Line 1 was extended to York Mills station and Eglinton station ceased to be a terminal station.
 Along with the extension, a pocket track was installed on the north side of the station to reverse some Line 1 trains.
 Also with the extension, Glen Echo Loop was closed and the Yonge trolley bus route was converted to diesel.
 This left Nortown as the only trolley bus route serving Eglinton station.

 In 1991, the Nortown trolley bus route was converted to diesel, ending trolley bus service at Eglinton station.

+The adjacent Eglinton bus garage, which was located south of the bus terminal, was closed and relocated to the new facility on Comstock Road on the former Scarborough Van Assembly site in 2002.

 In 2004, the original bus terminal from 1954 was closed because of safety concerns over its aging infrastructure.
 A replacement bus terminal was opened in the former bus garage just south of the old bus terminal.

 In 2004, this station became accessible with the addition of elevators, and also with the closure of the old bus terminal which had required passengers to use stairs to reach the buses.

 In 2016, the original bus terminal from 1954 was demolished to make way for construction of Line 5.

 On November 17, 2016, Eglinton became the last station on Line 1 to be Presto enabled.

+In October 2021, automatic train control (ATC) was extended to Eglinton station.
+On May 14, 2023, the northern platform extension on Line 1 opened.
+ATC had been adjusted the previous day so that trains stopped 24 m further north.
+The southern 24 metres of the platform was closed off for passenger boarding and disembarking.